Annex-Engineering/Rebreather/README.md

 *Cutting along the 'grain' results in a straight cut.
 A sample strip stl is included to help.

 ## Maintenance
-It is recommended to replace the contents of the cartridge every 100H or 2 months.
+It is recommended to replace the contents of the cartridge every 100 hours, or approximately 2 months.

 ## Future plans
-Once the Delta KFB0612HAFDB comes back in stock it can be a good substitute candidate thats even more powerfull.
-An integrated dustfilter can also be explored.
+Once the Delta KFB0612HAFDB comes back in stock, it can be a good substitute candidate thats even more powerful.
+An integrated dust filter may also be explored.

 ## Resources